braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media.md

 tool:
 - Templates
 - Media
 description: "This landing page is home to Templates and Media articles.
-Here you can find resources on how to manage templates, upload images, and create Content Blocks."
+Here you can find resources on the media library, how to manage templates, upload images, create Content Blocks, and more."

 guide_featured_title: "Section Articles"
 guide_featured_list: